They hold watch over The Beast.

 The pair eagles consider this quandary until the snow gathers on Lysander’s beak.
 They come up with nothing, and then…

-She stands straight and hops over to the right, allowing her soulgroom to fold his wing and feel his own warmth.
+She stands straight and hops to the right, allowing her soulgroom to fold his wing and feel his own warmth.

 ‘High Choridae!
-He escaped, Highest Lysander, we sent him off ourselves!
+He escaped, Lysander, we sent him off ourselves!
 Did you see any gulls resting dead on the ice while we flew through the storm?’

-‘No, but… would we have?
+‘No, but would we have?
 He was in tragic form and his feathers are whiter than the snow.
 Surely we would have missed him.’

-‘The Vultress?
-It had to be.
+‘The Vultress, it had to be.
 No other denizen is capable of a cry so deafening.’

 ‘Avoid The Crater at all costs, lest you be trapped in the chasm.’

-The pair eagles take flight into the snowblast and cut southeast across the Reservoir.
+The pair eagles take flight into the snowblast and cut south across the Reservoir.
 They come to the Minelands and find a wide dirt road, a footpath used by giants.
 They follow the beaten path south, hoping the mystic did not misguide them.

 Long Dirt Roads